 Reception Hall

 For most commercial plants, a reception area for the solid feedstock is usually required to receive feedstock, check the quality of feedstock and perform basic pre-treatment.
-The reception hall should allow for the segregation of Animal By Product (ABP) wastes where accepted to reduce the risk of cross contamination and should allow for the quarantine of waste not considered suitable for treatment.
+The reception hall should allow for the segregation of Animal By-Product (ABP) wastes where accepted to reduce the risk of cross contamination and should allow for the quarantine of waste not considered suitable for treatment.

 For permitting purposes, the operating areas for unloading, preparing and processing feedstock must be an impermeable paved surface (i.e. to prevent the transmission of liquids beyond the pavement surface) designed to the relevant Eurocode or British Standard.
 Operators shall demonstrate that the surface design is suitable to accommodate all of the static and dynamic loads imposed by the vehicles, stored materials, machinery and process plant within the proposed facility.
 The pavement design, construction and maintenance shall take into account the movements, reversing and tipping of vehicles, the use of unloading areas for storage of waste, the use of mechanical shovels on the floor to move waste, water containing contaminants dripping from vehicles and the washing down of the floor for cleaning purposes.
 Feedstock unloading and preparation areas shall be finished with a proprietary finish to provide sufficient resistance to chemicals and abrasion for the stated design life.
 The surface shall have appropriate skid resistance and be suitable for pressure jet washing.